 Reducing your carbon footprint.

-Ductile iron poles weigh about 45 percent less than wood poles and are much lighter than concrete.
+Ductile iron poles for eco-friendly utilities weigh less than wood poles and are much lighter than concrete.
 Because ductile poles are so lightweight and do not require as much energy and fuel to transport, they reduce carbon emissions as well as lower transportation costs.

 Every ductile iron pole saves two to three trees from being cut down, and because ductile iron lasts more than twice as long as wood poles, they don’t need to be replaced as frequently, saving even more trees throughout its lifecycle.